HL7/fhir-ichom-breast-cancer-ig/input/pagecontent/use-cases.md

 ### Actors
 * Health informaticist or IT professionals working within a healthcare provider organization.
-* Clinical researcher with a health informatics background.
+* Clinical research informatics expert.

 ### Definitions
 * PROM (Patient reported outcome measure: A scientifically validated questionnaire that assesses specific aspects of a patient’s experience of their health.
 Responses to each question receive a score and the scores are tallied based on a published algorithm.
 Typically both responses to individual questions and summary scores are saved but analytics are only performed on summary scores.
 (Examples: PHQ-9, PROMIS Global).